Two diverse teachers smiling together, reinforcing Kina’s mission to **reward families and retain top teachers

 Why teachers leave

-33% of teachers considered leaving due to low pay & lack of appreciation
+33% of teachers considered leaving due to low pay and lack of appreciation.

 Why teachers leave

-33% of teachers considered leaving due to low pay & lack of appreciation
+33% of teachers considered leaving due to low pay and lack of appreciation.

 Why teachers leave

-33% of teachers considered leaving due to low pay & lack of appreciation
+33% of teachers considered leaving due to low pay and lack of appreciation.

 Turnover is costly

-Replacement costs exceed $18,000, not including the boarder impact.
+Replacement costs exceed $18,000, not including the broader impact.

 Turnover is costly

-Replacement costs exceed $18,000, not including the boarder impact.
+Replacement costs exceed $18,000, not including the broader impact.

 Turnover is costly

-Replacement costs exceed $18,000, not including the boarder impact.
+Replacement costs exceed $18,000, not including the broader impact.

 The Kina program